ptrdo/mostest/README.md

-# mostest
-Most Votes for U.S. Presidential Candidates, 1920-2024, Adjusted to 2024 Population
+[OC] Most Votes for U.S. Presidential Candidates, 1920-2024, Adjusted to 2024 Population

-This charts the votes cast for U.S. presidential candidates as a share of the voting-eligible population during that election year, and then adjusted to a commensurate share of the voting-eligible population in 2024.
+If historical elections occurred with a 2024 voting population, these could have been the results.
+This chart plots the votes cast for U.S. presidential candidates as a share of the voting-eligible population during that election year, and then adjusted to a commensurate share of the voting-eligible population of 2024.

 Election data was aggregated from The Federal Election Commission archives, with corroboration and missing data derived from the American Presidency Project and Wikipedia.
 A working spreadsheet of the aggregation can be found in the links below.